-The SOLAS Convention defines SOLAS vessels as those being of weight greater than 300 gross tonnes and all passenger vessels navigating international waters.
+The SOLAS Convention defines SOLAS vessels as those being of weight equal to or greater than 300 gross tonnes and passenger vessels navigating international waters.
 SOLAS vessels generally undertake journeys of days and weeks in duration.

 International Convention for the Safety of Life at Sea vessels require information relating to four main activities: